cairneym/-DefenceInDepthPart2/02_DataClassificationAndMasking/Exercise2_Guidance.md

 As part of Data Security, we need to understand what data that we have in our databases and what level of additional protection it should be afforded.
 SQL Server provides an inbuilt Classification Tool to achive this.
 The Taxonomy is initially locked down and requires elevated permissions at the highest level in Azure to add additional users with the rights to edit the Taxonomy.
 Once this is done though, the Classification Taxonomy is available to all SQL Databases in your tenant.

-The usage of the Data CLassification is surfaced in a few ways.
-The most prominant and useful are frstly in the Database Audit outputs.
+The usage of the Data Classification is surfaced in a few ways.
+The most prominent and useful are firstly in the Database Audit outputs.
 The audit schema now includes an additional XML column with details of any Classifications in use for the audit event.
 These could be further exposed by also sending audits to an Event Hub, from which a Streaming Analytics query could look for anomalous entries and push them to a Service Bus queue where notifications could be send to your administrators.

 The other way they are exposed is through the metadata of the database where it becomes easier to identify columns that should be either masked or encrypted to protect the sensitive data.